Suvradippaul/Space-invader/README.md

 ## Running the Game

-- Download the [Game.zip](https://github.com/Suvradippaul/Space-invader/blob/master/Game.zip) and extract it.
+- Download the [Game.zip](https://github.com/Suvradippaul/Space-invader/blob/master/Game.zip)(made using CxFreeze) and extract it.

 - Double click the **Space Invader.exe** to start the game.